munificent/craftinginterpreters/book/garbage-collection.md

 Collecting right before <span name="demand">allocation</span> is the classic way to wire a GC into a VM.
 You're already calling into the memory manager, so it's an easy place to hook in the code.
-Also, allocation is the only time when you really *need* some freed up memory, so that you can reuse it.
+Also, allocation is the only time when you really *need* some freed up memory so that you can reuse it.
 If you *don't* use allocation to trigger a GC, you have to make sure every possible place in code where you can loop and allocate memory also has a way to trigger the collector.
 Otherwise, the VM can get into a starved state where it needs more memory but